tobya/RansackSearch/readme.markdown

 Ransack Search.
 ----------------

 A php script for interfacing with AgentRansack to list files on your server.
+This PHP Wrapper for Agent Ransack works on any Windows box with Agent Ransack installed.

 Agent Ransack is available from